natsu-dragneel-ig/LLM_AHT/Explanations/README.md

 ## Execution Example

-### Execution Example 1.[Action Justification, Contrastive, Counterfactual]
+### Execution Example 1.Action Justification, Contrastive, Counterfactual

-Questioner: Why did you find bread in step 0 ?
+*Questioner*: Why did you find bread in step 0 ?

-Ad hoc Agent: Because I had not found the bread yet and I wanted to grab it in step 1.
+*Ad hoc Agent*: Because I had not found the bread yet and I wanted to grab it in step 1.

 The agent's response draws attention to the target action's outcome being a requirement for executing a subsequent action.
 The agent can also be asked why it did not consider picking up a different object.

-Questioner: Why did you not find the water glass in step 0?
+*Questioner*: Why did you not find the water glass in step 0?

-Ad hoc Agent: Because I predicted that the human will find the water glass in step 0.
+*Ad hoc Agent*: Because I predicted that the human will find the water glass in step 0.

-Questioner: Why do you think human will grab water glass in step 1?
+*Questioner*: Why do you think human will grab water glass in step 1?

-Ad hoc Agent: Because my prediction is that the human wants to bring the glass to the table.
+*Ad hoc Agent*: Because my prediction is that the human wants to bring the glass to the table.

+To answer questions about hypothetical situations, the ad hoc agent has to simulate the evolution of state, and the execution of actions by the human and the agent, for a few steps in order to identify and report the motivation for specific action choices

+### Execution Example 2.
+Action Justification, Contrastive, Belief Tracing

+*Questioner*: Why did you find cutlets in step 1 ?

+*Ad hoc Agent*: Because I have not found the cutlets and I wanted to grab them in time step 2.

+*Questioner*: Why did you not grab bread in step 1?

+*Ad hoc Agent*: Because the human was holding the bread.

+This exchange demonstrates the ability of the ad hoc agent to change its plan in order to prevent a conflict with the human and to justify this decision.